-Alumnae and Alumni of Vassar College (AAVC)
+Alumnae/i Association of Vassar College (AAVC)

 Board of Directors

-The AAVC Board of Directors is a group of dedicated volunteers that serves the college and its 39,000 alumnae/i at the highest level.
+The AAVC Board of Directors is a group of dedicated volunteers that serves the college and its 39,500 alumnae/i at the highest level.
 The Board manages the affairs of the AAVC, working closely with the college's Associate Vice President for Alumnae/i Engagement and Executive Director of the AAVC, and meets regularly on campus in October, February, and in June at Reunion.
 Most of the Board’s work, however, is accomplished by hard-working ad hoc and standing committees comprised of directors, volunteers, observers, and staff liaisons.

-- Vice President for Operations and AAVC TrusteeStephen Hankins ’85, P’13 ’17, California Term of Service: 2017–2021
+- AAVC President and AAVC TrusteeStephen Hankins ’85, P’13, ’17, CaliforniaTerm of Service: 2018–2022

-- Vice President for Strategic PlanningDeborah Macfarlan Enright ’82, Tennessee Term of Service: 2016–2020
+- Vice President for Strategic Planning and Ad Hoc Class Structure Renovation Committee ChairDeborah Macfarlan Enright ’82, Tennessee Term of Service: 2016–2020

 - AAVC Trustee and Alumnae/i Recognition Committee ChairSharon Davidson Chang ’84, P’19, New York Term of Service: 2017–2021